-Research Paper (your finished study) (revised, revised) Title page (revised, revised) Table of contents items below are not included in the table of contents.
-Abstract (150 words or less, count your words) П (revised) Introduction (revised, revised) Review of literature (Revised) Methods (Typically you would rewrite this in past tense because it is now what you did, but we will keep it in future tense as your plan.) (revised, revised) Survey П Results.
+Research Paper (your finished study) (revised, revised) Title page (revised, revised) Table of contents \ items below are not included in the table of contents.
+Abstract (150 words or less, count your words) (revised) Introduction П (revised, revised) Review of literature (Revised) Methods (Typically you would rewrite this in past tense because it is now what you did, but we will keep it in future tense as your plan.) (revised, revised) Survey $\Box$ Results.
 Here you present what you found, the facts.
 Write in past tense-it is what you found.
 Keep to the facts, no opinion, no preaching, no conclusions.
 Make sure you discuss each survey question (variable) and it's results.
 Look at the articles you have found and the sample papers for wording.
-Results must include four subsections with level 2 subheadings: Univariate demographic analyses one paragraph discussing your demographic variables mean age in years (if very skewed, use median and state why) N and percentage of sex third demographic variable, use the appropriate statistic П one table with these variables labeled "Table 1.
-Univariate Analysis of Demographic Variables, N=??."
-Univariate research analyses one paragraph discussing your research variables mean score of research variables 1 and 2 appropriate univariate statistic of research variable 3 П one table with these three variables labeled "Table 2.
-Univariate Analysis of Research Variables, N=??."
-Bivariate analyses A series of paragraphs discussing: crosstab percentages of sex or third demographic variable by \Box research variable 1, 2, or 3, your choice (sex by RV1 OR sex by RV2 OR sex by RV3 OR 3rd demo by RV1 OR 3rd demo by RV2 OR 3rd demo by RV3) chi square of 3rd demographic variable by sex t-test of RV1 by sex П correlation of RV1 by age or RV2 by age or RV1 By RV2 appropriate bi- or multi-variate statistic of RV3 by another variable П one figure (graph, chart) of bi- or mulit-variate analysis with appropriate title and labels.
-Choose the most appropriate data to present in this figure Refer to, and discuss, the tables and figure in your discussion.
+Results must include four subsections with level 2 subheadings: ☐ Univariate demographic analyses one paragraph discussing your demographic variables mean age in years (if very skewed, use median and state why) N and percentage of sex third demographic variable, use the appropriate statistic one table with these variables labeled "Table 1.
+Univariate Analysis of Demographic Variables, N=??." ☐ Univariate research analyses one paragraph discussing your research variables mean score of research variables 1 and 2 appropriate univariate statistic of research variable 3 one table with these three variables labeled "Table 2.
+Univariate Analysis of Research Variables, N=??." ☐ Bivariate analyses A series of paragraphs discussing: crosstab percentages of sex or third demographic variable by research variable 1, 2, or 3, your choice (sex by RV1 OR sex by RV2 OR sex by RV3 OR 3rd demo by RV1 OR 3rd demo by RV2 OR 3rd demo by RV3) chi square of 3rd demographic variable by sex t-test of RV1 by sex correlation of RV1 by age or RV2 by age or RV1 By RV2 appropriate bi- or multi-variate statistic of RV3 by another variable one figure (graph, chart) of bi- or mulit-variate analysis with appropriate title and labels.
+Choose the most appropriate data to present in this figure.
+Refer to, and discuss, the tables and figure in your discussion.
 They are to enhance your paper, not just sit there and look pretty.
-The graph should not reiterate a table but add to the presentation of the findings.
-Qualitative analysis

-A thematic analysis of the responses to the qualitative question.
-Do not quantity this discussion.
-Be specific and concise , but not overly brief when you discuss your results.
+The graph should not reiterate a table but add to the presentation of the findings. ☐ Qualitative analysis A thematic analysis of the responses to the qualitative question.
+Do not quantify this Be specific and concise, but not overly brief when you discuss your results.
 Make sure everything you state is clear to the reader.

-Conclusions.
-Here you present what you think about the findings, why you may have these findings, what these findings may mean to your population and suggestions for future research.
-It is not merely a summary of the results; draw some conclusions. (revised, revised) References Staple this assignment at the top left with the grade sheet on top and binder clip with the follow ing in this order: Original graded proposal with grade sheet attached, original graded review of literature with grade sheet attached, original graded annotated references with grade sheet attached and original graded survey with my comments.
+these findings, what these findings may mean to your population and suggestions for future research.
+It is not merely a summary of the results; draw some conclusions . (revised, revised, revised) References Staple this assignment at the top left with the grade sheet on top and binder clip with the following in this order: Original graded proposal with grade sheet attached, original graded review of literature with grade sheet attached, original graded annotated references with grade sheet attached, and original graded survey with my comments.
 Writing lab draft of the final paper with pink sheet stapled on top, if applicable (do NOT include the writing lab draft of the review of literature or the proposal).
-If you have changed/added articles since the proposal, include all of the new articles in order .
+If you have changed/added articles since the proposal, include all of the new articles in order.
 Staple each article and highlight the reference information.

-© Failure to follow directions will result in a 12 point deduction
+©Failure to follow directions will result in a 12-point deduction.